 Nov.
-25, 1969 - Bonvincini Building Company of Torrington is the low bidder on the job of erecting the 213,000-square-foot Ridgefield High School.
+25, 1969 - Bonvicini Building Company of Torrington is the low bidder on the job of erecting the 213,000-square-foot Ridgefield High School.
 The firm bids \$7,127,00.
-Only two other companies bid; one is Ridgefield's own Morganti Inc., \$7,789,00 - losing the high school bid is reportedly a major disappointment for company chief, Paul Morganti, a Ridgefield native and RHS alumnus.
-Bonvincini's bid is for construction, not fixed and moveable equipment, and the total school cost is now estimated at \$9 million (\$60 million in 2017 dollars).
-Only \$6.5 million has been approved by the voters.
+Only two other companies bid; one is Ridgefield's own Morganti Inc., \$7,789,000 - losing the high school bid is reportedly a major disappointment for company chief, Paul Morganti, a Ridgefield native and RHS alumnus.
+Bonvicini's bid is for construction, not fixed and moveable equipment, and the total school cost is now estimated at \$9 million (\$75 million in 2023 dollars).
+Only \$6.5 million had been approved by the voters.